philipahlberg/runway/README.md

   }
 ]);
 ```
-and the user visits /foo/bar, the components will be rendered like so:
+When the user visits `/foo/bar`, the components will be rendered like so:
 ```html
 <component-a>
   <component-b>